rolfosian/Starsector-VideoLib/README.md

 ## Notes
 - Each decoded video frame is uploaded to an OpenGL texture via a ring buffer, driven by a worker thread through FFmpeg JNI bindings.
 - A/V desync may occur and audio will probably stutter if the game fps slows to below the video framerate.
-It probably won't take long for the video to catch up to the audio in case of a/v desync
+It probably won't take long for the audio to catch up to the video in case of a/v desync here
+- OpenGL renders upside down to FFmpeg output by default, and we don't have direct access to the draw call for texture projectors, only the panel implementation, so files intended to be used with Planet/Ringband/Sprite/Tex Projectors should be vflipped during preprocessing.